spaforms365/spaforms365.github.io/_docs/designer-template.md

 ### Placing SharePoint columns and Form components on layout{#placingcomponents}

-Visual design style is also convenient to place SharePoint columns and various other components on drawing surface of the form. <code>Columns and Components picker panel</code> can be accessed from any <code>target cell</code> of layout responsive grid.
-Developer can select group of columns and components on picker panel and drop it into target cell.
-Each dropped component can be re-arranged later between other cells on responsive grid:
+<code>Visual design style</code> is also convenient to place SharePoint columns and various other components on drawing surface of the form. <code>Columns and Components picker panel</code> can be accessed from any <code>target cell</code> on layout.
+Developer can select group of Sharepoint columns and/or components on picker panel and drop it into target cell.
+Each dropped component can be re-arranged later between other cells on layout responsive grid:
 <br/>
 <br/>
 ![Image of Placing Components](/img/form-placingcomponents2.gif)